pelithne/k8s/imagepullsecret.md

 # Create and use secret for image pull

 You need to give your AKS kluster access to pull images from your container registry.
-One way of doing that is to use a service principal, but if that is not possible you can create and image pull secret.
+One way of doing that is to use a service principal, but if that is not possible you can create an image pull secret.

 This secret needs to be included in the kubernetes manifest you use to create your deployment.